 Film Negative and X-ray Artworks

-Again contributed entirely by members of the public, Gentry’s series of portraits made from used film negatives and X-rays call attention to a collective identity, that has both emotional and biological perspectives.
+Again contributed entirely by members of the public, Gentry’s series of portraits made from used film negatives and X-rays call attention to a collective identity that has both emotional and biological perspectives.
 The selection process of negative is tone-based.
 Gentry layers the film to create the contrast and shape of the faces.
 The darker tones were made using X-rays, which can be seen in the hair section of the images, which are back lit with LED.

-Nick Gentry lives and works in London, England.
+Nick Gentry lives and works in London.

-All images copyright © the artist
+All images used are courtesy of the artist